julioherrera24/PortfolioWebsite/README.md

 # PersonalWebsite
-This is my personal website where I will eventually display my professional portfolio.
-Written in html/css.
+This is my personal website where I display my professional portfolio.

 ## Languages used
-HMTL/CSS, eventually javascript
+HMTL, CSS, JAVASCRIPT